LucreziaPonti/Reuleaux_new/workspace_visualization/README.md

 ## Workspace Visualization
 ====
-It is relatively very easy to visualize the map created in map_creator package.
+It is relatively very easy to visualize the map created in map_generator package.
 Please run rviz first in a terminal.

 rosrun rviz rviz